“Golden Patterns”

 “Heaven here on Earth….”

-Yes, that is exactly what I had in mind when I saw clouds hovering the city of Baguio from Beckel.
-Beckel is located at La Trinidad, Benguet, a province in Baguio City here in the Philippines.
+Yes, that is exactly what I had in mind when I saw clouds hovering over the city of Baguio from Beckel.
+Beckel is located at La Trinidad, Benguet, a province in Baguio City, here in the Philippines.
 The weather in this part of the country is comparatively cooler than the rest.
 In fact, it is the coolest part of the Philippines with a temperature range of 15 degrees Celsius – 26 degrees Celsius.

 The Benguet Community